Joy MacPhail: Final term

 The NDP suffered a massive electoral blow in the May 16, 2001, provincial election.
 Only MacPhail and then-Minister of the Environment, Jenny Kwan, retained their seats.
 MacPhail held onto her seat by 409 votes.
-Media noted that MacPhail's campaign was benefited by controversy surrounding her Green opponent, Ian Gregson, who had written an explicit article for Hustler Magazine in 1997.
+Media noted that MacPhail's campaign benefited from controversy surrounding her Green opponent, Ian Gregson, who had written an explicit article for Hustler Magazine in 1997.

 Exactly one month after the election, MacPhail was appointed as the party's interim leader.
 She was a harsh critic of the new BC Liberal premier Gordon Campbell.
 Although the NDP was the only other party in the legislature, it was four seats short of official party status.
 Despite this, Assembly speaker Claude Richmond ensured that the NDP was resourced as an opposition party and MacPhail was recognized by the speaker as the leader of the Opposition.

 MacPhail stepped down as leader in 2003 and was succeeded by Carole James.
 She remained as parliamentary leader of the NDP until her retirement from politics after the 2005 election.

 In a profile written regarding MacPhail's retirement in 2005, the Canadian Press erroneously reported that MacPhail is the great-granddaughter of Agnes Macphail, the first woman elected to Canada's Parliament and a founder of the Co-operative Commonwealth Federation, when, in fact, the two have no familial relation.